-As of May 2019, there have been 313 incidents involving the DHC-2 and 663 deaths.^[32] Listed below are a select few of the most notable ones.
+As of May 2019, there have been 313 incidents involving the DHC-2 and 663 deaths.[39]
+Listed below are a select few of the most notable ones.

-- 31 December 2017 High-profile UK business leader Richard Cousins, four members of his family and a Canadian pilot died in the 2017 Sydney Seaplanes crash. - 13 May 2019 In the 2019 George Inlet, Alaska mid-air collision, a Mountain Air Service DHC-2 and a Taquan Air de Havilland DHC-3 Turbine Otter collided, killing all 5 aboard the DHC-2 and 1 aboard the DHC-3. - 20 May 2019 Taquan Air Flight 20 overturned in the harbor in Metlakatla, Alaska, United States one week after the George Inlet crash, killing the pilot and single passenger.
-Taquan Air suspended all flights the following day.
+- 31 December 2017 High-profile UK business leader Richard Cousins, four members of his family and a Canadian pilot died in the 2017 Sydney Seaplanes crash. - 13 May 2019 In the 2019 Alaska mid-air collision, a Mountain Air Service DHC-2 and a Taquan Air de Havilland DHC-3 Turbine Otter collided over George Inlet, killing all 5 aboard the DHC-2 and 1 aboard the DHC-3. - 20 May 2019 Taquan Air Flight 20 overturned in the harbor in Metlakatla, Alaska, United States one week after the George Inlet crash, killing the pilot and single passenger.
+Taquan Air suspended all flights the following day. - 31 July 2020 a DHC-2 carrying 6 people collided with a Piper PA-12 Super Cruiser piloted by Alaska State Representative Gary Knopp (the only one aboard) over Alaska's Kenai Peninsula.
+All 7 people died.[40]